PlayzDev/YouTubeDownloader/README.md

 ## Important information:

 - [@Tyrrrz](https://github.com/Tyrrrz) is no longer actively developing this project, due to Tyrrrz being a Ukrainian citizen and the ongoing war in Ukraine.
-- [@PlayzDev](https://github.com/PlayzDev) has taken over the active development of this project.
+- So [@PlayzDev](https://github.com/PlayzDev) has taken over the active development of this project.
 _________________________________________________________________________________________________________________________________________________________________________